What its really like at a 10 day silent meditation retreat in Thailand.

 On the ninth day I had a huge insight.
 I Am Shit at meditation.
 I couldn’t sit there for five minutes and concentrate solely on my breath.
 I was beginning to think the whole process was a sick form of self-torture.
 So now I guess I just gave up.
 With only one full day left I decided to roll like the Beatles said and just let it be.

 And as the sun set and the stars began to appear on the darkening sky the ripples and waves of the surface of my mind completely dissipated and my consciousness seemed to evaporate into a glassy stillness.
 My entire being felt as though it was humming in tune with the constant static undercurrent of my environment.
 The universe had just breathed me out.
-Truth be told I cannot fully explain my state because what I am writing now is only a vague recollection of how I felt.
+Truth be told I cannot fully explain my state because what I am writing now is only a vague conceptual description of this timeless, formless stillness that is inherent to all things.
+I just had to sit still long enough to find it.

 The paradox is that whilst I was in this state of euphoric bliss I was completely unaware that I was in it.
 Because of course my mind was not labelling anything.